In-patient luxury rehab center in Thailand

 Ketamine addiction: signs, effects, and treatments

 Signs of ketamine addiction are gradually increasing ketamine consumption, unsuccessful attempts to stop taking ketamine, and experiencing withdrawal symptoms and strong cravings.
 People spend a lot of time and money on ketamine to the point they lose interest in everything else.
-This can lead to problems in relationships, poor work performance, and other issues.
+This leads to problems in relationships and even poor work performance.

-The effects of ketamine can be short-term and long-term.
+The effects of ketamine are either short-term or long-term.
 Short-term effects range from a feeling of calmness to agitation, anxiety, unpleasant hallucinations, disorientation, and nausea.
-On the other hand, long-term effects include organ damage, severe abdominal pain, bladder and urinary tract dysfunction, overdose, dependence, respiratory distress, and others.
+On the other hand, long-term effects include organ damage, severe abdominal pain, bladder and urinary tract dysfunction, overdose, dependence, and respiratory distress.

 Ketamine addiction is a type of physical addiction indicated by a repeated or persistent use of ketamine despite the problems and complications it causes.
 The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) included ketamine use disorder under the heading of phencyclidine-like substances.

 Ketamine is a dissociative anesthetic with hallucinogenic effects.
-Back in the 1960s, ketamine was used as anesthesia in medical procedures, a paper from Frontiers in Human Neuroscience reports.
-The compound has also been used for the treatment of psychotic symptoms in schizophrenia, the treatment of addiction, and the management of depression.
+Back in the 1960s, ketamine was used as anesthesia in medical procedures, a 2016 paper by Linda Li and Phillip E. Vlisides in Frontiers in Human Neuroscience reported.
+In addition, the compound has been used for the treatment of psychotic symptoms in schizophrenia, the treatment of addiction, and the management of depression.

-It may seem ironic that a substance used to aid addiction treatment can be misused.
-But, people misuse ketamine because it produces effects that are similar to phencyclidine (PCP).
+It probably seems ironic that a substance used to aid the addiction treatment of physical addictions is being misused.
+However, people misuse ketamine because it produces effects that are similar to phencyclidine (PCP).
 Ketamine induces trance-like effects, which is why it belongs to a group of club drugs i.e., substances that people take to enhance their experience at parties.

-Since it can produce an out-of-body experience, ketamine can cause visual and auditory perception changes or hallucinations.
-The drug can impair a person’s judgment, senses, and motor functions for up to 24 hours after use.
+Since it produces an out-of-body experience, ketamine causes visual and auditory perception changes or hallucinations.
+The drug additionally impairs a person’s judgment, senses, and motor functions for up to 24 hours after use.

-Ketamine can be found in liquid form and as a white powder.
+Ketamine comes in liquid form and as a white powder.
 Liquid ketamine is often stolen from veterinary offices because it is still used as an anesthetic by vets.
-People usually inject ketamine, but some also snort or orally consume white powder.
+People usually inject ketamine, but others snort or orally consume white powder.

 • K